 Furthermore, the stability of the state seems to differ between the frustrated and unfrustrated RS states.
 Recent studies have revealed that the frustrated RS state is a highly universal state realized in a wide variety of quantum magnets with certain amount of frustration and randomness, independent of the lattice type, the details of interactions, and even the spatial dimensionality being two or three.
-Namely, the frustrated RS state as realized in a wide variety of models exhibit in common the $T$-linear specific heat originating from the singlet-dimers recombination \cite{Watanabe,Kawamura,Uematsu,Uematsu2,Uematsu3}, the Curie-like gapless susceptibility arising from orphan spins \cite{Watanabe,Kawamura,Uematsu,Uematsu2,Uematsu3}, and the broad structure factor reflecting the absence of characteristic energy scales \cite{Kawamura,Shimokawa,Uematsu,Uematsu2,Wu,Uematsu3}.
+Namely, the frustrated RS states in those models exhibit in common the $T$-linear specific heat originating from the singlet-dimers recombination \cite{Watanabe,Kawamura,Uematsu,Uematsu2,Uematsu3}, the Curie-like gapless susceptibility arising from orphan spins \cite{Watanabe,Kawamura,Uematsu,Uematsu2,Uematsu3}, and the broad structure factor reflecting the absence of characteristic energy scales \cite{Kawamura,Shimokawa,Uematsu,Uematsu2,Wu,Uematsu3}.

 Such robustness of the frustrated RS state is in apparent contrast to that of the unfrustrated RS state, which is rather fragile against weak perturbations such as the introduction of frustration \cite{zigzagSDRG-Hoyos} and the 2D (3D) coupling \cite{Laflorencie}.
-Recall that the unfrustrated RS state stabilized in the 1D unfrustrated AFM Heisenberg chain is destroyed by the introduction of an infinitesimal amount of frustration ($J_2/J_1$)\cite{zigzagSDRG-Hoyos}, and the unfrustrated random antiferromagnets in $d\geq2$ dimensions generically exhibits the standard AFM order even with the extremely strong randomness \cite{Laflorencie}, the unfrustrated RS state being hardly stabilized there.
+Recall that the unfrustrated RS state stabilized in the 1D unfrustrated AFM Heisenberg chain is destroyed by the introduction of an infinitesimal amount of frustration ($J_2/J_1$)\cite{zigzagSDRG-Hoyos}, and the unfrustrated random antiferromagnets in $d\geq2$ dimensions generically exhibit the standard AFM order even with the extremely strong randomness \cite{Laflorencie}.
 Such a contrast in the stability of the frustrated and unfrustrated RS states might also suggest some fundamental difference between the two RS states.